Monthly Installment Plans

 always a little behind

 What about the Art Market?

-Art Market historically has been catered towards people with higher discretionary incomes than $1,000.
-And as the art prices have climbed over the last 20 years, less and less people can afford original art.
+The art market historically has catered toward people with higher discretionary incomes.
+As the art prices have climbed over the last 20 years, fewer and fewer people can afford original art.

-Yet, the market is finally catching up to realities and several companies are now offering zero-hassle, low-interest financing options specifically for original art.
+Yet, the market is finally catching up to reality and several companies are now offering zero-hassle, low-interest financing options specifically for original art.

 Art House SF Partnership with ARTMoney

 On October 11, 2019, ArtHouse SF partnered with ArtMoney in an effort to make buying art more affordable for our clients.
 We recognize that art must be accessible and affordable.
 In fact, it's part of our mission to offer original art in all price ranges, finding alternative ways to finance original artworks, and lowering our expenses so that we can offer your better prices for our artwork.